-If you have a new, unusual, or non-healing sore or growth, contact your dermatologist in Sebring as soon as possible.
+If you have a new, unusual, or non-healing sore or growth, contact your dermatologist in Wauchula as soon as possible.
 Early identification and diagnosis of cancerous lesions increases the likelihood that treatment will be successful.
-To make a diagnosis, your dermatologist in Sebring will perform a skin examination, and he or she may take a skin biopsy for testing.
+To make a diagnosis, your dermatologist in Wauchula will perform a skin examination, and he or she may take a skin biopsy for testing.

 Superficial carcinomas can usually be completely removed with a biopsy.
 For large carcinomas or melanomas, further testing may be needed to determine how far the cancer has progressed.